 our pictures deal with body landscapes. a massive body pushes against an imaginary and yet physically experienceable wall. we turn away from the contemporary body ideal the human being should correspond to.

-we are also not exclusively and primarily concerned with a career context in which the glass ceiling effect is often named. discrimination and oppression is omnipresent. in many areas of everyday life, a person who does not comply with the current norm has a hard time finding a partner or a job. there is discrimination in everyday life for many people. art is also not a non-discriminatory space. in our world, it matters what color your skin has or which gender your’re assigned with by others. also age and weight are important. people are getting treated differently. sad and definitely not ok.
+we are also not exclusively and primarily concerned with a career context in which the glass ceiling effect is often named. discrimination and oppression is omnipresent. in many areas of everyday life, a person who does not comply with the current norm has a hard time finding a partner or a job. there is discrimination in everyday life for many people. art is also not a non-discriminatory space. in our world, it matters what color your skin has or which gender your’re assigned with by others. also age and weight are important. people are getting treated differently which is sad and definitely not ok.

 yes, there are more than only two sexes and, yes, there are people with different skin colors, looks, religions of completely different views. it would be no less irresponsible to glorify a diverse and colourful society as a modern garden of eden of harmonious diversity.